White Fang (1973 film): Plot

-Set in the year 1896 in the Yukon Wilderness, the film opens when Charlie (Daniel Martin) an Aboriginal Canadian fur trader, discovers his young son Mitsah (Missaele) attempting to befriend a wolf, he scares the beast away, believing it to be too wild and dangerous.
+Set in the year 1896 in the Yukon Wilderness, the film opens when Charlie an Aboriginal Canadian fur trader, discovers his young son Mitsah attempting to befriend a wolf, he scares the beast away, believing it to be too wild and dangerous.
 Unknown to him, his son persists.
 Mitsah names the animal White Fang because of the ivory-white teeth the beast sprouts.
 That night, Charlie changes his mind about the animal when it arrives at his hut barking furiously.
 Mitsah, while strolling through the woods at night to meet his friend, falls through the thin ice of a frozen lake and the animal, a wolf/dog cross breed, raises the alarm.

 Mitsah is saved by his father and canine friend, but falls seriously ill with hypothermia after his plunge into the icy water.
 Charlie decides to take his son for medical treatment at the nearest settlement.
-While carrying Mitsah down a mountainside, he meets an old friend named Kurt Johnson (Raimund Harmstorf) a fellow fur trapper who agrees to help Charlie carry the barely conscious Mitsah.
+While carrying Mitsah down a mountainside, he meets an old friend named Kurt Johnson a fellow fur trapper who agrees to help Charlie carry the barely conscious Mitsah.
 Kurt tells them the nearest town is a place called Dawson City, in which he informs them that it is not safe there.
 But Charlie tells them that he must get medical attention to his son or he will die.
-The group, after arriving at a riverside port below the snow line, are introduced to Jason Scott (Franco Nero), a writer traveling to Dawson City in search of a story.
-Once they arrive in town on a riverboat steamer, they meet with Sister Evangeline (Virna Lisi) a middle-aged nun who has recently arrived in Dawson City to set up a hospital mission.
+The group, after arriving at a riverside port below the snow line, are introduced to Jason Scott, a writer traveling to Dawson City in search of a story.
+Once they arrive in town on a riverboat steamer, they meet with Sister Evangeline, a middle-aged nun who has recently arrived in Dawson City to set up a hospital mission.
 Jason and Kurt soon discover that Dawson City is a hotbed to business corruption and barely suppressed lawlessness.
-Sister Evangeline has already encountered corruption in the form of the town's alcoholic priest Father Oatley (Fernando Rey), whose interest in her money is highly suspect.
-Father Oatley is under the thumb of Dawson City's richest and most powerful resident, Beauty Smith (John Steiner).
+Sister Evangeline has already encountered corruption in the form of the town's alcoholic priest Father Oatley, whose interest in her money is highly suspect.
+Father Oatley is under the thumb of Dawson City's richest and most powerful resident, Beauty Smith.
 Smith has bought his way into overall control of the settlement, with some cash and many promissory notes he gives to the residents in exchange for gold.
 He surrounds himself with a posse of thugs wherever he goes and lords it up around town like a dandified artisto.
-Smith is also romantically involved with Father Oatley's attractive daughter Krista (Carole Andre), who works as a singer and dancer in Dawson City's notorious bar while her father conceals his paternity connection to her in shame.
+Smith is also romantically involved with Father Oatley's attractive daughter Krista, who works as a singer and dancer in Dawson City's notorious bar while her father conceals his paternity connection to her in shame.